Full asciinema demo can be found here: https://asciinema.org/a/226632

 Display the destination rules:

-Generate some traffic for next 5 minutes to gether some data:
+Generate some traffic for next 5 minutes to gather some data:

 Open the browser with these pages: